-As the Seller, I/we understand that under the City's program, the property must be currently owner-occupied, vacant for three months at the time of submission of purchase offer, new (ne occupied), or renter purchasing the unit.
-I/we hereby certify that the property is: ☐ Vacant at least 3 months; ☐ Owner-occu upied; New; or Being Purchased by Occupant Notice was given to me prior to the offer to nderstand this "Declaration" and \(\subseteq\) a copy of said o purchase.
-If received after presentation of the aw or \(\subseteq\) not to withdraw, from the Purchase Seller Date Seller Date
+• the City's program, the property must be currently the time of submission of purchase offer, new (never we hereby certify that the property is: ☐ Vacant at least 3 months; ☐ Owner-occ cupied; New; or Being Purchased by Occupant Notice was given to me prior to the offer t inderstand this "Declaration" and \(\subseta\) a copy of said to purchase.
+If received after presentation of the raw or \(\subseta\) not to withdraw, from the Purchase Seller Date Seller .
+Date